Houdini 20.5 Nodes Object nodes

 Note

 To modify the interaxial distance while looking through the camera, drag the Interaxial Distance parameter into the viewport and use the hudslider.
-To remove the slider, simply click RMB and turn off the Display checkbox.
+To remove the slider, simply click and turn off the Display checkbox.

 Enable Toe-In